visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the computer on which to start the engine.

 args : tuple
-    Optional tuple of command line arguments for the engine.Alternative arguments:MachineProfile object to load with OpenComputeEngine call
+    Optional tuple of command line arguments for the engine.
+    Alternative arguments - MachineProfile object to load with OpenComputeEngine call

 return type : CLI_return_t
     The OpenComputeEngine function returns an integer value of 1 for success